Māori electorates: Mid-20th century

 In 1953, re-alignment of Māori electoral boundaries occurred.
 In the 1950s the practice of reserving electorates for Māori was described by some politicians "as a form of 'apartheid', like in South Africa".

 In 1967, the electoral system whereby four electorate seats were reserved for representatives who were specifically Māori ended.
 Following the Electoral Amendment Act 1967, the 100-year-old disqualification preventing Europeans from standing as candidates in Māori electorates was removed.
 Simultaneously, the act allowed Māori to stand in general electorates.

 In 1976, the National Government introduced the option for Māori to decide whether to enrol individually on the general electoral roll or the Māori roll.
 A large number of people (Māori and non-Māori) failed to fill out an electoral re-registration card that was distributed with the 1976 census, with census staff lacking authority to insist on the card being completed.
 This had little practical effect for non-Māori, but it transferred Māori to the general roll if the card was not handed in.

-Current positions

-Hobson's Pledge, a lobby group founded by Don Brash, a former senior politician, advocates abolishing the allocated Māori electorates, seeing them as outdated.
-Other parties' positions on abolition or reform are detailed below.
+The Royal Commission on the Electoral System's 1986 report Towards a Better Democracy proposed abolishing the Māori electorates, with Māori parties instead receiving representation even if they did not pass the 4 per cent representation threshold proposed for mixed member proportional representation.
+In the implementation of the report through the Electoral Act 1993, Māori electorates were retained and the threshold was raised to 5 per cent.

+In 1994 the Waitangi Tribunal inquired into the claim "that the Crown has an obligation under the Treaty of Waitangi to protect the right of Māori to be represented in Parliament and that there are special needs in promoting Māori enrolment and education on the option."
+This followed the Government's decision not to extensively promote the 1993 Māori electoral option.
+The Tribunal held that separate Māori representation is an article 2 right under the Treaty of Waitangi and found that the Crown has an obligation to actively protect Māori citizenship and political representation rights under article 3 of the Treaty.
+The High Court largely concurred later that year but declined to rule that the Crown had acted with "substantial unfairness."

+21st century